armory/docs/content/en/docs/feature-status/deprecations/halyard-deprecation.md

 ## Who should I contact if I have questions or need further assistance?

 For customers who have an assigned Technical Account Manager and/or Account Executive, they are your first and best resource.
-For others you can reach our Customer Care team at [support@armory.io](mailto:support@armory.io) or visit the [Help Center](https://support.armory.io/) to submit a case.
+For others, you can reach our Customer Care team at [support@armory.io](mailto:support@armory.io) or visit the [Help Center](https://support.armory.io/) to submit a case.